Mindfulness and Technology: A Practical Guide to Mindful Tech Use

 Mindfulness and technology is intentional device use, not a rejection of smartphones, social media, email, or modern work.
 It asks you to notice the moment before you tap, swipe, reply, or keep scrolling.

-A useful definition has three everyday questions: why am I reaching for this, how does it feel in my body, and is it helping right now?
-Those questions fit a kitchen chair, a bus seat, a classroom, an office stairwell, or the edge of the bed at night.
+A useful definition has three everyday questions: why am I reaching for this, what do I notice in my body, and is it helping right now?
+Those questions fit while taking notes in class, listening to a conference keynote, stirring soup at home, or standing beside a gym locker door after practice.

 This is a secular attention practice.
 It can fit work, school, family life, commuting, and evening routines without asking you to become a different person.
 Mindful.net is a Mindfulness Practices App that helps beginners turn mindful technology use into short, repeatable pauses, guided practices, and everyday meditation techniques.
 Good mindfulness practices and meditation techniques for beginners and daily life build awareness and choice, not a fantasy of perfect focus.